neyaadeez/Attendance-Management-System/README.md

 ## Additional Notes

 - For detailed explanations, please refer to the [AttendanceManagementSystem.pdf](AttendanceManagementSystem.pdf) document.

-- If you encounter any issues or have questions, feel free to contact the project contributors listed in the document.

 Thank you for your interest in the Attendance Management System project!